DoSomething/infrastructure/docs/LOAD-BALANCER.md

     return 302 https://www.newdomain.com; # If you want to pass on the URI, you can use the format: https://www.newdomain$request_uri
 }
 ```
 * Generate the server certificate using: `sudo certbot --nginx -d example.com`.
-You can pass additional `-d example2.com` flags to the cerbot command to generate a certificate per domain.
+You can pass additional `-d example2.com` flags to the certbot command to generate a certificate per domain.
 * At the `certbot` prompt to re-direct all traffic from `http->https`, default to yes.
 * Once the certificate is generated, run `sudo systemctl reload nginx`.
 * Finally test validity of certificate renewal via: `sudo certbot renew --dry-run`.